-Every year that I walk into a classroom, I have the same goal: build our class into warm, welcoming community that functions like a great, big extended family.
-The goal is to take 20 to 30 people who might not know each other, who might not have a single thing in common, and who might not always get along, and bring them together in a way that they look forward to being together, support and encourage one another and help each other through the learning process.
+Every year that I walk into a classroom, I have the same goal.
+To build our class into a warm, welcoming community that functions like a great, big extended family.
+The goal is to take 20 to 30 people who might not know each other.
+Who might not have a single thing in common or who might not always get along, and bring them together in a way that they look forward to being together, support and encourage one another and help each other through the learning process.
 It might be a lofty goal, but it’s an important one that helps to create an overall safe and effective learning environment.
-Here are some of my favorite tried and true activities to help build community in the classroom.
+Here are some of my favorite tried and true activities to help build community in the classroom and classroom traditions.

 There are some things we do in class every. single. day that help to build the classroom community!
 No, I’m not talking about taking attendance or getting lunch count, although I HAVE heard of some teachers adding a fun little twist to these daily tasks (like singing it) and that could become a tradition.

 Here, I’m focusing on special activities that make students feel welcome and like they are part of something bigger than themselves.
 Having spent years working in an International Baccalaureate (IB) School, it was always a goal of mine that students see that there is so much more beyond the walls of their home, school, city, state, and country.
 Building this type of community is one small way of doing just that.

 Every day, I greet my students at the door to our classroom.
 I know the mornings are busy, but this is top priority for me as students enter.

 I want them to know that I am happy they are there and welcome them in with a smile.
 Most days we give each other a warm handshake, some days we high-five, some days we fist bump and others we use silly voices.
 But my most favorite way to greet my students is with a “secret handshake” that has become popular on social media over the years.
 A few years ago, I started coming up with a special way to do this.
 Sometimes I create the movement (it’s not just a handshake – that would be too boring) and other years we create it as a class.